wouterj/symfony-docs/book/service_container.rst

             array('%app.mailer.transport%')
         ));

 The definition itself hasn't changed, only its location.
-Of course the service container doesn't know about the new resource file.
-Fortunately, you can easily import the resource file using the ``imports`` key in the application configuration.
+Now, you can import this file in the mail file using the ``imports`` key:

 .. configuration-block::

     .. code-block:: yaml

-        # app/config/config.yml
+        # app/config/services.yml
         imports:
-            - { resource: '@AcmeHelloBundle/Resources/config/services.yml' }
+            - { resource: 'services/mail.yml' }

     .. code-block:: xml